accaplan/leisure-cooperative/README.md

-Hosted on Netlify, Master will deploy on production everytime it's merged into at `seattlecreative.directoy` Test will create it's own deployment at `test.seattlecreative.directoy`
+Hosted on Netlify, Master will deploy on production everytime it's merged into at `leisure.coop`

 Deploy pipeline builds a Gatsby bundle, double checks internal links for sanity and checks external links to make sure they resolve somewhat appropritely.
 Exceptions as marked in the `netlify.toml` file